Budenovka: History

+The hat was created as part of a new uniform for the Russian army by Viktor Vasnetsov, a famous Russian painter, who was inspired by a 12th-century knight's helmet, which was made of broadcloth with a peaked top and flaps that could be tied to the chin for warmth.
+The original name was bogatyrka (богатырка) – the helmet of a bogatyr – and was intended to inspire Russian troops by connecting them with the legendary heroes of Russian folklore.

 As authorised in January 1919, the budenovka was intended as a winter headdress.
 Made of khaki cloth, the hat included flaps capable of being pulled down and fastened under the chin.
 The distinctive spike was created by a stiffened coil sewn into the crown and covered by khaki cloth.
 The initial model with the high tip was replaced with a more practical low-tip model in 1927.
 A summer version briefly existed, made from lighter cloth and lacking flaps.

 The hat was not part of the Red Army uniform for long, for both political and practical reasons.
 Although it was relatively easy to produce, it required expensive wool, did not provide good cold-weather protection and could not be worn under a helmet.
-Another reason was that it belonged to the revolutionary period of Russian history in which artistic and political expression had been under less rigorous control by the state.
 It was abandoned during the army reforms of the mid-1930s, and phasing-out started in 1935.
-Budenovkas were still in use during the Winter War of 1939, and the disastrous failure of Soviet equipment and gear led to the introduction of various improved winter uniforms.
-The Soviet army was to receive the garrison cap (called "pilotka") and the outdoor ushanka, the latter being based on the Finnish turkislakki army fur caps.
-In the Red Army, Budenovka had mostly been replaced by the start of the Great Patriotic War in 1941, but some were still used by Soviet partisans.
+Budenovkas were still in use during the Winter War of 1939, and the failure of Soviet equipment and gear led to the introduction of various improved winter uniforms.
+The Soviet army was to receive the garrison cap (called the "pilotka"), which would make the helmets more comfortable, and the outdoor ushanka, the latter being based on the Finnish turkislakki army fur caps.
+In the Red Army, Budenovka had mostly been replaced by the start of the Great Patriotic War in 1941, but some were still used by Soviet reserve troops, factory militia and partisans.

 The budenovka became part of history as Red Army cavalry men wearing budennovkas became an iconic cultural image from the Russian civil war, together with tachankas, the Nagant revolver or Mauser C96, Maxim gun and rebelling sailors with ammunition belts slung over their chests.
-Stylized budyonovkas were popular children's headgear until late Soviet times.
+Stylized budyonovkas were still popular children's headwear until the late 60s.